pillowlab/StepRampMCMC/README.md

 Matlab+CUDA code to run the stepping/ramping model comparison described in [Latimer et al, *Science*  2015](http://pillowlab.princeton.edu/pubs/abs_Latimer15_Sci.html).

-This code takes in spike data observed over many trials, fits both a "stepping" and "ramping" model to the data, and compares the model fits with the Deviance Information Criterion (DIC).
+This code takes in spike data observed over many trials, fits "stepping" and "ramping" models to the data, and compares the model fits with the Deviance Information Criterion (DIC).

 *********************